GREGORY PAUL MARTIN

 In 2021, he will be performing a self-penned one man show off Broadway and in London about Edward De Vere, the 17th Earl of Oxford, the true author of the works of Shakespeare, later in the year producing a one man double bill of Harold Pinter’s One For The Road and Barry Collins’ Judgement, in addition publishing his memoir about his life growing up in the eye of the storm of The Beatles.

 For most of his adulthood Gregory has led a double life as a master astrologer, in 2019 self-publishing a book titled Watch It Come Down in which he correctly predicted precisely what is happening in America today.
 Hosting webinars and podcasts on astrology whenever time permits, in the future he anticipates writing several books on the art, including one for children.

-Gregory’s wife, Cherie Rose Martin, is a luxury lifestyle travel designer as well as the star of his upcoming blue sky reality television series, The Bubbly Bon Vivant.
+Gregory’s wife, Cherie Rose Martin, is a luxury lifestyle travel designer + curator aka The Bubbly Bon Vivant.

 He is the eldest son of The Beatles producer, Sir George Martin.